fsmajlovic/fsmajlovic/README.md

 ### Faruk Smajlović's Github Profile 👋

-## I'm a Student at Faculty of Electrical Engineering, Sarajevo!
+## I'm a Student at the Faculty of Electrical Engineering, Sarajevo!

 - 🔭 I’m currently at third year of Bachelor studies!
 - 🖥️ I'm studying Computer Science!